jremmons/pyfakewebcam/README.md

 ## performance

-When I run the `examples/example.py` script on an Intel i7-3520M (2.9 GHz, turbos to 3.6 GHz), the time to schedule a single frame is *~2.5 milliseconds* (with opencv installed). **You can use this library without installing opencv**, but it is about 10x slower; time to schedule a frame without opencv is *~26 milliseconds* (RGB to YUV conversion done with numpy operations).
+When I run the `examples/example.py` script on an Intel i7-3520M (2.9 GHz, turbos to 3.6 GHz), the time to schedule a single frame is *~3 milliseconds* (with opencv installed). **You can use this library without installing opencv**, but it is almost 10x slower; time to schedule a frame without opencv is *~26 milliseconds* (RGB to YUV conversion done with numpy operations).